Identity control theory: Positive Emotions

 When people surrounding an individual are able to correctly notice the personal identity that the individual is attempting to convey the self-esteem of the individual is increased.
 Their disposition also becomes filled with positive emotions.
 Another thing that will increase positive emotions is if the people closest to the individual reassure the individual of their identity.
 This reassurance allows the individual to feel secure in their actions and be able to further predict the responses of others.
 These feelings of security allow the individual to express themselves in the manner they wish.
 This is why the positive emotions become so prominent for the individuals who experience this.
-The only other part of identity control theory that increases positive emotions is if an individuals identity matches their perceptions of their identity.
+The only other part of identity control theory that increases positive emotions is if an individual's identity matches their perceptions of their identity.
 This creates harmony for the individual and allows them to be happier than if their perceptions did not match the actual outcome of their identities.